 'You'll never make a difference.'

-Sentient animals are treated as resources and, as such, have been monetised by a huge, relentless industry to serve the now-trivial desires of our guts.
+Sentient animals are treated as resources and, as such, have been monetised by huge, ruthless industries to serve the now-trivial desires of our guts.
 Just play the game and give them less money.
 The more meat you buy, the more you demand, the more profit companies make.
 This encourages more ‘production’ and so on.
 Further, you’ll be demonstrating to others that following a vegan diet is entirely within the realm of possibility.
-In turn, you may even encourage them to follow in your not-so-carbon footprints…
+In turn, you may even encourage them to follow in your not-so-carbon footprints …

 I’m feeling optimistic now.
 Push for change with me!